PreibischLab/STIM/README.md

 ```

 ## Normalization
-You can run the normalization also independently after resaving.
+You can run the normalization also independently after resaving if desired.
 The tool can resave selected or all datasets of an N5 container into the same or a new N5:
 ```bash
 ./st-normalize \
      -i '/path/input.n5' \